-Beware of third-party mobile apps using Kraken's name or asking for your Kraken login information.
+Beware of third-party mobile apps using Kraken's name or asking for your Kraken sign-in information.
 Such apps are form of phishing.

-The API key is meant to be used as a one-time setup and not for daily login.
-The app has an automatic lock screen that will use your phone's existing biometrics and password/pin to login.
+The API key is meant to be used as a one-time setup and not needed for daily sign-in.
+The app has an automatic lock screen that will use your phone's existing biometrics and password/pin to sign in.

 Below are instructions on how to generate and use a key with settings tailored for the app.